kairosity/mp4-lionize/testing.md

 <br>

-- The subject field has 3 validators:
+- The subject field has 4 validators:

   - It is a required field.
   - It must have a minimum length of 1
   - It must have a maximum length of 100
+  - It cannot be purely numerical.

-- The message field has 3 validators:
+- The message field has 4 validators:

   - It is a required field.
   - It must have a minimum length of 20
   - It must have a maximum length of 2000
+  - It cannot be purely numerical.

 <br>